How can sugar be bad? It grows on a cane, and makes the “medicine go down”!

-It is a well-accepted fact, that those with diabetes have an increase risk of cancer.
+That those with diabetes have an increase risk of cancer.
 (World Health Organization’s International Agency for research on Cancer) It all has to do with blood sugar and insulin.
 The more refined sugar there is in the blood, the faster the blood sugar rises, the more insulin must be produced to compensate.
 Tumors and many different kinds of cancers feed on insulin.
 Research is now shining a spotlight on the mechanism of this process in an attempt to prevent cancers.

 One of the top researchers in this field is Dr. Craig Thompson, president of Memorial Sloan-Kettering Hospital in New York, and one of the world leaders in cancer research.
 Current research shows that insulin (and an insulin-like hormone that follows it, IGF-1) acts as the green light that tells pre-cancerous cells to turn malignant.
 With more information comes more research.
 A huge Stand Up To Cancer grant was recently awarded to Dr. Lewis Cantley to head up a team to study the effect of an insulin signalling gene (PI3K) and its role in malignant women’s cancers, specifically breast, ovarian and endometrial.